 Alternate translation: "next to the royal garden, as far as the steps that went down from the City of David."

-from the city of David (ULT)
+from the city of David (ULT) from the City of David (UST)

 This was one part of Jerusalem.
 Alternate translation: "the City of David" (See: How to Translate Names)